sjtuyinjie/awesome-LiDAR-Visual-SLAM/README.md

 This is a curated list of resources relevant to LiDAR-Visual-Fusion-SLAM.
 I will keep updating this website from time to time.
 If this project is helpful for your research, please give me a star and fork, thanks!
 **If your work about LiDAR-Visual-SLAM is accepted to top conferences or transactions, welcome to propose a issue and remind me of updating your work!**

+LiDAR-Visual SLAM combines the strengths of LiDAR and visual sensors to provide highly accurate and robust localization and mapping.
+This fusion leverages the precise distance measurements from LiDAR and the rich environmental details captured by cameras, resulting in enhanced performance in diverse and challenging environments.
 Below is a demo video of LiDAR-Visual-IMU SLAM system from [SR LIVO](https://github.com/ZikangYuan/sr_livo), which shows the amazing performance of localization and mapping.

 <div align="left">